14 Things Home Security Experts Never Do in Their Own Homes

 They Never Leave Doors or Windows Unlocked

 According to Turner, most burglars break in through unlocked doors or windows.
 That’s right: They don’t even have to go through the trouble of breaking anything during the break-in because you’ve essentially invited them in.
 Regardless of the other safety precautions, you take in your home, don’t miss this simple one.
 “Even though I have entry, motion, and glass-break sensors to alert me of activity, I still don’t want to make it easier for burglars to enter my home,” says Turner.
 Doing a quick check every time you leave a room, or before you go out, can solve this problem.
-While thieves will certainly swipe your valuables, they may also steal these 12 weird things.

 They Never Leave the Lights On or Off All the Time